MipHolmes/Blog/_posts/2025-06-18-My-First-PP-Discovery.md

 ・Weak Gadgets: Pieces of application code (or third-party libraries) that use polluted properties in dangerous ways, usually without verifying where the property came from (own vs inherited).

-<ins>## CVE-2019-11358: Vulnerable jQuery Merge</ins>
+## <ins>CVE-2019-11358: Vulnerable jQuery Merge</ins>

 The vuln centers on jQuery's .extend() method.
 When used in this manner:

 ```javascript
 $.extend(true, {}, userInput);
 ```
-Thus userInput is JSON-parsed from a user-controllable resource such as a request body.
-This is because in jQuery versions <3.4.0, extend(), did not block PP via the __proto__ key.
+Thus, userInput is JSON-parsed from a user-controllable resource such as a request body.
+This is because in jQuery versions <3.4.0, extend() did not block PP via the __proto__ key.

-<ins>## My Proof-of-Concept</ins>
+## <ins>My Proof-of-Concept</ins>

-So I know my pollution vector is jQuery.extend(true, {}, ...), and my sink is located in the source code, but where in the application can users control input?
+So I know my pollution vector is jQuery.extend(true, {}, ...), and my sink is located in the source code, but where can users control input in the application?
 How do I identify a weak gadget?
 I tried the URL, login and 'contact us' forms, but no success.
-Identifying a gadget was out of the picture because of being timeboxed (gotta love compliance-driven pen testing).
-So I cut corners and decided to inject input into the developer console for a basic demonstration of polluting the site's prototype.
+Identifying a gadget eventually faded from the picture because of being timeboxed (gotta love compliance-driven pen testing).
+So I cut corners and decided to inject input into the developer console for a basic demonstration of polluting the application's prototype.

 ```javascript
 $.extend(true, {}, JSON.parse('{ "__proto__": { "attacker": "yes" } }' ));